 As the crow flies, the Wildcat Canyon Trailhead would be just a few hundred feet away on the other side of the hill.
 Yet there was still another mile to go at this point to reach the trail junction.
 The trail heads into the pine forest as it gently rolls towards the intersection with the Northgate Peaks trail, with more spectacular views to the south.

 We’d been keeping a close eye on the time knowing that we had planned to meet back up at 3pm.
-There hadn’t been a single other hiker on the trail since we left Hop Valley, and then as was rounded a hill we saw people in the distance – day hikers!
+There hadn’t been a single other hiker on the trail since we left Hop Valley, and then as we rounded a hill we saw people in the distance – day hikers!
 Except they weren’t day hikers; they were the rest of our party looking to see if they could spot us.
 What good timing!

 Despite not leaving the Hop Valley TH until 1pm and then stopping to chat with J&K, we still arrived at the meet up point officially by 3:10pm.
 We dropped our packs in the trailside grasses near Little Creek and rested in the shade.
 Splitting up ended up being the right choice for everyone.
 Our companions were feeling refreshed and in good spirits and we were feeling a sense of accomplishment.